- Address not resolved

-This status is typically resolved by correcting the name in the address field.
-Basically, the CFA is unable to resolve the name to an address and so we won’t be able to communicate.
+- This status is typically resolved by correcting the name in the address field.
+Basically, the CFA is unable to resolve the name to an address and so we will not be able to communicate.
 You might confirm that the name is actually resolvable over the network, you may also replace the name with the IP address.
-Additionally, you may need to confirm the correct DNS servers under the System / Settings tab.
+Additionally, you may need to confirm the correct DNS servers under the Settings tab.

 If the agent claims to be running, recommend restarting the service/agent.

-If the agent still won’t start, confirm that the configuration file is in place.
+If the agent still will not start, confirm that the configuration file is in place.

 Use the RVXConfig tool and run the wizard.